Xlocus/academic-kickstart/content/home/education.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "Nanjing University of Aeronautics and Astronautics" company = "M.S. in School of Computer Science and Technology/School of Artificial Intelligence" company_url = "" location = "Nanjing, China" date_start = "2018-09-01"
+  title = "Nanjing University of Aeronautics and Astronautics" company = "M.S. in College of Computer Science and Technology/College of Artificial Intelligence" company_url = "" location = "Nanjing, China" date_start = "2018-09-01"